Why You Need to Set Supports in Resin 3D Printing•

 We recommend setting the upper diameter to roughly 0.6 and lower diameter to 0.8 mm.

-Interested in learning about what the different support settings on CHITUBOX mean?
+Interested in learning what the different support settings on CHITUBOX mean?
 Click here!

 Smaller support tips typically leave less visible marks after the supports are removed, while bigger support tips may leave marks that are much more noticeable after the supports are taken out.